satori-hmoreau/cs-log-anlyzer/README.md

 # cs-log-anlyzer - A sort of a log analyzer application
-This is a spring boot application that implements the following [spec](file:./spec/Credit Suisse DPG - Coding Assignment for Java.pdf).
+This is a spring boot application that implements the spec to be found here in the *./spec* directory.
 It follows the spec quite closely and varies only to the extent that it accepts multiple filenames on the command line and processes each one in turn.
 ## Build it
 To build the application, you must have a java 11 development system installed on your platform.